Directorate of Communications

 - co-ordinate communications of the constituent parts of the organisation.

 The Directorate of Communications is responsible for the Council of Europe’s web design and usability, and the content of its main online hub in the official languages English and French.
-It also maintains the Italian, German and Russian language versions of the hub.
+It also maintains the Italian and German language versions of the hub.

 A media officer posted in Brussels handles communications related to the EU institutions.
 Our services promote public relations with the City of Strasbourg and Paris and handle applications for patronage addressed to the Secretary General.